MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_fileprofile.md

 ms.service: information-protection
 ms.topic: reference
 ms.author: bryanla
-ms.date: 01/13/2021
+ms.date: 04/23/2021
 ---

 # class FileProfile
-FileProfile class is the root class for using the Microsoft Information Protection operations.
+[FileProfile](undefined) class is the root class for using the Microsoft Information Protection operations.
 A typical application will only need one Profile.

 ## Summary